BejanSadeghian/carnegie-test/README.md

 **Notes**

-1. The arguments must be passed to main.py in the order listed above (and no not skip one)
+1. The arguments must be passed to main.py in the order listed above (and do not skip one)
 2. The only required argument is "source"
 3. When passing in arguments, do not provide quotation marks for things you expect to be a string (the code will explicitly handle this)
 4. All testing was performed on a Windows machine (7 & 10) with Python 3.6.4